Galveston Walking History Tour

 Galveston Railroad Museum: Introduction to Galveston’s early history and the pivotal role of railroads.

-Saengerfest Park & The Strand: Stories of Mardi Gras, Victorian commerce, and Galveston’s status as the “Wall Street of the South”.
+Saengerfest Park & The Strand: Stories of Mardi Gras, Victorian commerce, and Galveston’s status as the “Wall Street of the Southwest”.

 Absolute Equality Mural: Exploration of Juneteenth’s roots and Galveston’s national significance.